 LEARN SOMETHING NEW.
 Buzzword Bling: Putting Substance Behind Our Big Words.
 This guest post has been contributed by Typhani Harris, Ph.D.

 Electric babysitter.
+The idiot box.
 Summer Reading Recommendations: a Dive Into Young Adult Fiction.
 If you're looking for some good summer reads, consider diving into the world of young adult fiction.

 Equity is Fostered Through What We Teach and What We Don't.
 There are many ways that educators can interrupt inequities and build equitable schools.

 Digital Citizenship: Resource Roundup.
 11 must-see TED Talks.
 Will.
 We’re Trying To Do “The Wrong Thing Right” in Schools.
 We’re Trying To Do “The Wrong Thing Right” in Schools Whenever I think about the way most schools are structured today, I always come back to the same question: Do we do the things we do because they’re better for kids or because they are easier for us?